guillain/WebScraping/README.md

 # WebScraping
-Provide an example on the 'how to' scrap a web site... to generate your own reports.
+Provide an example on the 'how to' scrap a web site... to generate your own reports and alerts.
+Default configuration is for:
+* alerting
+* files record
-Default output are:
+Output options are:
 * CSV files:
   * one file by name
   * one global file
-* Graph updated
+* Graph with realtime refresh on:
-  * Price
+  * Prices
-  * Volume
+  * Volumes

-Up to you to adapt to your need ;-)
+Up to you to adapt to your need and fork it ;-)

 ## Fast track
 ```